IlyaLab/Addama/README.md

 OAuth Enabled Web Services
 ================

-This module is meant to standardize the deployment of web services in the Cancer Regulome project.
+This module is meant to standardize the deployment of web services for web applications.
 It allows our team to reduce development and maintainance time, and supports rapid prototyping.

 > **Operating System Support**
 > The example commands in this file are directed at Linux and Mac OS X users.
 However, it should be expected (unless